 Additionally, if you've ever experienced the wooden skewers splitting apart as you are sliding the ingredients onto them, you may want to sit them in a water bath for a bit before using.

-How to Soak the Skewers
+How to Soak

 If you choose to soak your bamboo skewers, you only need a pan large enough to hold them, warm water, and at least 20 minutes.
 First, fill a pan with warm water and place the bamboo skewers in the water.
 Make sure the skewers are fully submerged.
 Allow the skewers to soak for a minimum of 20 minutes, and up to 3 to 4 hours.